-- income of real property; - income of capital; - · income of professional activities and pensions; and - income of diverse sources and (capital) gains.
+- · income from real property; - · income from capital; - · income from professional activities and pensions; and - income from diverse sources and (capital) gains.

-Gift tax and inheritance tax are a competence of the Belgian region (Flemish Region, Brussels Capital Region and Walloon Region) where the donor has or the deceased had his or her residence.
+Gift tax and inheritance tax are a competence of the Belgian region (Flanders, Wallonia or the capital city Brussels) in which the donor has, or the deceased had, his or her residence.